-- 1. The parent should address the concern with the staff member most directly involved, (i.e., a question regarding the content of instructional materials or homework assignments should be shared with the classroom teacher). - 2.
-If the matter is not resolved at this level, the parent may bring the concern to the Principal. - If the matter continues to remain unresolved, the parent may bring the concern to the attention of the Superintendent. - 4.
+- 1. The parent should address the concern with the staff member most directly involved, (e.g., a question regarding the content of instructional materials or homework assignments should be shared with the classroom teacher). - 2.
+If the matter is not resolved at this level, the parent may bring the concern to the Curriculum Directors, then the Principal. - 3.
+If the matter continues to remain unresolved, the parent may bring the concern to the attention of the Superintendent. - 4.
 If the matter still remains unresolved, the parent may bring the concern to the attention of the school committee by directly contacting the School Committee Chairperson and requesting appropriate action.